Geraldine

 marching in sitka-spruced lines

-along the margin of my notebook
+the margin of my notebook

 i call my mind